jdellostritto/springboot-kafka-hibernate/README.md

 The CreateUser API has a path variable allowing for an event to be published to a consumer over Kafka.
 The Simple User consumer project (simple-consumer-user) listens on a `create-user`.
 The consumer service simply prints the received topic to stdio in a format `UserCreated with ID: n`

-The user service leverages a postgres database (simple-db-user) that is initialized with a db.
+The user service leverages a postgres database (simple-db-user) that can initialized with a db passed as an environment variable.

 ## Prerequisites